-a female native or inhabitant of the planet Earth
+a female native or inhabitant of Earth

 More primitive religions…represent their gods as liars, cheats and destroyers of earth women.